-A. Common Law (Pure Salvage)
+Common Law (Pure Salvage)

 Because the circumstances of each salvage case are unique, no specific rule for determining the amount of the award can be given.
 Salvage awards based on a percentage of the salved vessel's value should be adjusted so that the salvor is fairly compensated without undue hardship to the vessel owner.

-It would be a rare case in which the salvage award would be greater than 40 percent of the value of the vessel.
-More commonly, salvage awards amount to 5 to 25% of the value of the vessel and property salvaged.
+Rarely > 40% More commonly 5 to 25%

+Of the value of the vessel and property salvaged.
 However, courts recognize that generous salvage awards should be allowed when the value of the salved property justifies an award, to "compensate salvors for services that are frequently performed where the property is so small that adequate remuneration cannot be given without a hardship to the owner."
 The Neto, 15 F. 819 (S.D.
 Fla.
 1883).